wils0h/Copy_Planner_Plan/README.md

 Script limitations:
 1. Checklist items are out of order when there is 1 or more completed checklist item.
 2. Can't copy task attachments.
+3. Can't copy task urgency.
 ****************************************************************************************
 My inspiration for creating this script was my general dissappointment in Microsoft's built-in GUI Plan copying function that does not return task comments, task completion status, checklist item completion status, task assignments, and who completed the task.
 I think that it is unreasonable that those features were not added when the features are clearly accessible through the Microsoft Graph API.

 Last but not least, I believe in freely sharing this kind of time-saving information because you should not have to pay a vendor thousands of dollars for this.
 Or pay them a lot and not even get this Plan copying solution.
 ****************************************************************************************